arendjr/selectivity/README.md

 The following is an (incomplete) list of features which Select3 currently lacks:

- * Labels (optgroups).
-This is a planned TODO item and Select3 will support this in the (near) future.
- * Nested items.
-Select3 lacks upport for nested items, ie. the dropdown cannot display hierarchical results.
-No support for this is currently planned.
  * Reordering of selected items.
 Select2 allows reordering of selected items, for example through drag 'n drop.
 Select3 doesn't and there are curently no plans to implement this.
  * AJAX.
 Select2 has a built-in AJAX query function that makes it easier to perform AJAX requests